 Regional cooperation is absolutely necessary to share the burden of the coal to clean switch, according to Risteska, who stressed the efforts must be supported financially and through know-how by the EU, Energy Community and some of its largest trading partners like Germany.

 As for CBAM and the contracting parties’ obligation to devise carbon pricing mechanisms, Dirk Buschle said such revenues have to be directed into clearly defined social, environmental and climate actions.
-“The governments will also have to make choices as to how to spend their own public resources.
-This includes revisiting subsidies for fossil fuels, and more generally the future-proofing of investments to avoid sunk investments that will not be viable in a green scenario,” in his words.

 Future energy mix depends on individual countries’ potentials, system costs